 - a) A first brief Module addresses the question of how and why we should divide up the world into regions and what form they could / should take.

-- b) A second one looks at the processes that make regions different one from another: for example processes of globalization and colonialism and how they have combined with conditions that predated them like the religions and languages.
+- b) A second one looks at the processes that make regions different one from another: for example processes of globalization and colonialism and how they have combined with conditions that predated them like the diversity of religions and languages.

 - c) The remainder of the course is then divided into an examination of seven different case studies:

-- Africa South-of-the-Sahara
+- o Africa South-of-the-Sahara

 - Europe in Question

-- The World of the White Settlers

-- China in the World

-- The Islamic World

-- o Global Urban Systems

-- o Latin America
+- Latin America

+- o Tropical Worlds

+- From the Far East to East Asia to the Pacific Rim

+- The Neo-Europes